 Fairy Tale Canyon

-Entry into the canyon is 50 Som ($1 AUD).
+Entry into the canyon is 50 Som ($0.70 USD) and you pay at the entry gate (cash only).
 Wear hiking shoes as the rocks are uneven and slippery.
 Allow about 3-4 hours in the canyon and then you can brave a dip in the cold waters of Issyk Kul.
 Flag down a passing marshrutka to get back to Karakol.

 Other attractions near the Karakol area are the Jeti-Oguz rock formations and Barskoon waterfalls.

 From Karakol, it’s likely you will head across to Kochkor – the gateway town to Song Kul (Song Lake).